TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ### Food

 At the workshop, snacks and drinks (fruits, biscuits, tea, coffee, mineral water), as well as both a vegan and a non-vegan lunch on each of the five days will be provided (free of charge).
-Participants will need to obtain breakfasts and dinners outside of TIB.
+Participants will need to obtain breakfasts and dinners outside of the TIB.
 Many cuisine options from bakeries to restaurants are located within walking distance.

 ### Requirements